Immigrant Mother Goes Almost A Month Separated From Son, Files Lawsuit

 Bless said he had a change of clothes and toys for the boy.

-He was also confident that his case would have a hearing within the week, and it could be as heard as early as Monday afternoon.
+He was also confident that his case would have an emergency relief hearing within the week, and it could be as heard as early as Monday afternoon.

 Initially, Bless did not want to sue at all.
 “I have reached out every day, if not once, twice, I said, ‘listen, I don’t want to file suit, I don’t want to sue anyone, I just want the child’s release.
 When can that happen?’
 And the goalposts kept moving on us.
 It went from 14 days to now 45 days.
 That’s not good enough because the child is suffering incredibly,” he said.